react-navigation/react-navigation.github.io/versioned_docs/version-8.x/configuring-links.md

 2. Enable URL integration in browser when using on web
 3. Use [`<Link />`](link.md) or [`useLinkTo`](use-link-to.md) to navigate using paths.

 Make sure that you have [configured deep links](deep-linking.md) in your app before proceeding.
-If you have an Android or iOS app, remember to specify the [`prefixes`](navigation-container.md#linkingprefixes) option.

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>